microsoft/DMF/Dmf/Modules.Library/Dmf_Pdo.md

 Parameter | Description
 ----|----
 DmfModule | An open DMF_Pdo Module handle.
-HardwareId | Wide string represenging Hardware Id of the PDO to be unplugged.
+HardwareId | Wide string representing Hardware Id of the PDO to be unplugged.
 SerialNumber | Serial number of the PDO to be unplugged.

 ##### Remarks